phil294/tkbash/README.md

 - Currently supports: text (input), combobox (select), checkbutton (checkbox), radiobutton groups, button, label, image
 - Every element gets placed with absolute or window-relative coordinates.
 No geometry managers supported.
 - Hotkey support
-- Entire functionality of Tk available if desired via `--tkcommand`
+- Entire functionality of Tk available if desired via `--tkcommand` (see end of this page)
 - Configure multiple GUIs that access each other

 This repository is fairly new.
 If you experience any issues, please open an issue above or contact eochgls@web.de.
 Commits welcome.